Salable/smol-rag/README.md

 This deletion process guarantees that all traces of the old document—including its excerpts, summaries, and embeddings—are completely removed from the system.

----

-## Summary

-- **Updates:** The system uses a hash to detect changes in document content.
-If the hash changes, it removes the old document and all related data before ingesting the new version.
-- **Deletion:** The `remove_document_by_id` function clears all mappings, excerpts, and embeddings associated with a document, ensuring data consistency and preventing stale data from affecting queries.

-By leveraging these mechanisms, Mini RAG efficiently manages document updates and deletions, maintaining a reliable and up-to-date knowledge base for semantic querying.